Internal bicategories: Motivating examples

 \emph{3-vector spaces.} The most direct way to double-deloop the category of vector spaces is to consider 3-vector spaces.
 The 2-category $\TwVect$ of 2-vector spaces is symmetric monoidal, and a 3-vector space is, roughly speaking, a 2-category that is a module over $\TwVect$; as with 2-vector spaces, it is usually best to restrict attention to the 3-vector spaces that are free finitely-generated $\TwVect$-modules.
 We have not endeavored to make precise the symmetric monoidal 3-category of 3-vector spaces.

 \emph{Tensor categories.} A notion of 3-vector space came from considering modules over the monoidal 2-category $\TwVect$.
 Instead we can consider algebra objects in $\TwVect$---these are called tensor categories.
 Together with functors and natural transformations, tensor categories form a 2-category $\TC_0$.
-Moreover, we can consider bimodules between tensor categories; with their functors and natural transformations these bimodules form another 2-category $\TC_1$.
-We expect that the pair $\TC:=(\TC_0,\TC_1)$ forms a \emph{category object in the 3-category of 2-categories}---the notion of category object in a 3-category is described in Section~\ref{sec-catin3cat}.
-As we will see in Section~\ref{sec-catin2catarebicatincat} and Appendix~C, any category object in the 3-category of 2-categories has an underlying tricategory---in particular this formulation would provide a tricategory of tensor categories.
+Bimodules between tensor categories, with their functors and natural transformations, form another 2-category $\TC_1$.
+We expect that the pair $\TC:=(\TC_0,\TC_1)$ forms a category object in the 3-category of 2-categories---this notion of category object in a 3-category is described in Section~\ref{sec-catin3cat}.
+As we will see in Sections~\ref{sec-catin2catarebicatincat} and~\ref{app-bicatincataretricat}, any category object in the 3-category of 2-categories has an underlying tricategory.
+Indeed there is a tricategory of tensor categories, built as a symmetric monoidal $(\infty,3)$-category by a construction of Johnson-Freyd--Scheimbauer~\cite{jfs}, or (restricting attention to fusion categories) as a Gordon--Powers--Street-style tricategory by Schaumann~\cite{schaumann}.
 Etingof, Nikshych, and Ostrik have also investigated a tricategory of tensor categories, and have used this structure to understand extensions of tensor categories and even to construct novel tensor categories~\cite{eno-fcht}.

 \emph{Conformal nets.} A 3-vector space is in particular a 2-category, and a tensor category is in particular a category equipped with a multiplication operation.
 We might wonder if there is a double deloop of $\Vect$ whose objects are yet less categorical, for instance whose objects are vector spaces equipped with not one but two multiplication operations.
-Indeed, conformal nets provide such a double deloop.
-We sketch the notion of conformal net, and then describe the symmetric monoidal 3-category of conformal nets as a bicategory object in symmetric monoidal categories.
+Indeed, conformal nets provide such a double deloop, not exactly of vector spaces but of Hilbert spaces.
+Conformal nets are a mathematical formalization of the notion of a conformal field theory~\cite{Gabbiani-Froehlich(OperatorAlg-CFT),Longo(Lectures-on-Nets),Wassermann(Operator-algebras-and-conformal-field-theory),cklw}.
+We sketch the notion of conformal net, and then briefly describe the symmetric monoidal 3-category of conformal nets as a bicategory object in symmetric monoidal categories---the definition of the precise relevant notion of conformal nets (finite-index coordinate-free conformal nets), the construction of the necessary associated structures of defects, sectors, and fusion operations, and the proof that these structures indeed form a bicategory object in symmetric monoidal categories all appear in a series of papers with Arthur Bartels~\cite{BDH(nets),BDH(modularity),BDH(1*1),BDH(3-category)}.
+This result is a formulation of the idea that conformal field theories form a symmetric monoidal 3-category.